 Research Is Ongoing

-There are anecdotes and preliminary research suggesting potential benefits for seniors, such as improved cognitive function and reduced inflammation.
+Anecdotes and preliminary research suggest potential benefits for seniors, such as improved cognitive function and reduced inflammation.
 However, much of the research on Keto is still emerging, and seniors should approach this diet with caution, especially those with pre-existing health conditions.
 I have some pre-existing health conditions and have found that everything is improving.
-Of course I also work closely with my Dr and go for lab work every 6 months.
+Of course, I also work closely with my Dr and go for lab work every 6 months.

 Before committing to a Keto Diet, I always advise seniors to discuss it with their healthcare provider.
 They can help tailor the diet to individual needs, monitor progress, and ensure it’s a safe choice.
 It’s about finding what works best for the individual’s health and lifestyle, not just following a trend.